lordrepha1980/MobAPI/README.md

 4. Start server `pm2 start mobapi.config.js`

 ## Configuration
 Create a file in root with name config.json.
+Feel free to extend the structure for your own project

 Example